 Students interested in the Health Professions Advising Program must register with Dr. van Golen to receive communications about activities and information.
-It is recommended the student join the Health Professions Group no later than the end of their Freshman year.
-Dr. van Golen will work with students and their Departmental Advisors on an individual basis in planning their curriculum and developing a strategy for their intended career.
+To be formally admitted to the Advising Program, the student must submit an application no later than the end of their freshman year.
+Dr. van Golen and other trained Health Professions Advisors will work with students and their Departmental Advisors on an individual basis in planning their curriculum and developing a strategy for their intended career.
 The guidance is intended for students who are pursuing a major in any University Department, and who wish to meet the minimum requirements necessary for admission to a health professions school.